wangmj17/JSONBench/README.md

 ## Overview

-This benchmark compares the native support JSON of most popular analytical databases.
+This benchmark compares the native JSON support of the most popular analytical databases.

 The dataset is a collection of files containing JSON objects delimited by newline (ndjson).
 This was obtained using Jetstream to collect Bluesky events.
 The dataset contains 1 billion Bluesky events and is currently hosted on a public S3 bucket.